natetowsley/obsidian_sync/01 School/CSUMB/Fall 2025/CST-338/02 Overrides and Memory.md

 MyObjecet o2 = o1;
 // o1 == o2 -> true
 ```

-# @Override
-- @Override is an **annotation**
-	- like @Test
-- It is telling the interpreter that we are implementing out own version of an inherited method
-- Inheritance refers to two things
-	- Extending a class
-	- Implementing an interface

 # New UML
 - Arrows in UML diagrams point to parent classes of some class
 	- Solid means extends